Principles and Practice of Engineering Exam (PE or P&P) - Professional Engineers

 Subsection 14-305(c) - NON-EAC/ABET-APPROVED OR FOREIGN CURRICULUM OPTION

-Has graduated from a college or university on completion of at least a four-year curriculum in engineering, or its equivalent, that the Board has not approved, and has at least eight years of work experience in engineering that is satisfactory to the Board and that indicates to the Board that the applicant is competent to practice engineering, and has passed an eight-hour written examination in the fundamentals of engineering given by the Board;
+Has graduated from a college or university on completion of at least a four-year curriculum in engineering, or its equivalent, that the Board has not approved, and has at least eight years of work experience in engineering that is satisfactory to the Board and that indicates to the Board that the applicant is competent to practice engineering, and has passed a written examination in the fundamentals of engineering given by the Board;

 Subsection 14-305(d) - EXPERIENCE OPTION